ghga-de/docs.ghga.de/user_docs/user_stories/submission/submitter_guide.md

 ### Use case examples

 The GHGA metadata model enables submitters to represent a wide range of experimental and analytic approaches of omics studies.
 Different experimental methods require different entities in the classes, whereas only the relevant ones are exposed to the submitter via different spreadsheets.
 The “core set” of classes in contrast stays immutable and describes approach- agnostic metadata that can be used to describe the general experiment design.
-The following tables show a set of common use-cases linearized to the long format for the submitted files:
+The following tables show a set of common use-cases linearized to the long format for the submitted files for better readability:

 #### Studies with case/control samples:
 [Table 1](https://docs.google.com/spreadsheets/d/10bTG8TwisxZf_tCOlQc0HunXmDKPsvPkqA6rZG766dY/)